rwinkhart/sshyp/README.md

 # rpass
-A password manager with rsync integration - alternative to GNU pass
+A very simple password manager with rsync integration - alternative to GNU pass

 # Installation